naywintx/kotlin-web-site/docs/topics/k2-compiler-guide.md

 * **Enhances IDE performance**

   If you enable K2 mode in IntelliJ IDEA, then IntelliJ IDEA will use the K2 compiler frontend to analyze your Kotlin code, bringing stability and performance improvements.
-For more information, see [How to enable IDE support](#how-to-enable-ide-support).
+For more information, see [Support in IntelliJ IDEA](#support-in-intellij-idea).

   > The K2 Kotlin mode is in Alpha.
 The performance and stability of code highlighting and code completion have been improved,
   > but not all IDE features are supported yet.